kyamagu/skia-python/README.m116.md

   `MakeFromYUVATextures`, `MakeFromYUVAPixmaps`, `MakeFromYUVAPixmaps`,
   `MakeFromPicture`, `MakeBackendTextureFromSkImage`,
   `MakeBackendTextureFromSkImage`
-  - these are emulated in m116.
+  - these are emulated in `m116`.
 In particular, upstream recommends using the graphic format encoding/decoding routines directly.
+Not yet directly exposed in `skia-python`.

   Surface methods -
   `Surface.MakeRasterN32Premul`, `Surface.MakeRasterDirect`,